 Can You Save on Conveyancing Fees if You are a Cash Buyer?

-Technically, yes cash buyers can save on conveyancing fees when purchasing a property.
-However, the reason for this is that some factors in the conveyancing process will be optional for cash buyers and so it’s vital you think carefully before proceeding.
+Technically, cash buyers can save money on conveyancing fees when purchasing a property.
+This is because some checks carried out during conveyancing will be optional.

 However, although cash buyers can save money by choosing not to arrange these searches, they should still consider organising them.
 If you don’t conduct certain property searches your conveyancer won’t be able to find vital information concerning the building and local area.